What is Menopause Care?

 How long does menopause last?

-Most menopause symptoms fade after about four to five years after the woman has had her last menstrual cycle.
+Most menopause symptoms fade about four to five years after a woman's last menstrual cycle.
 However, this will vary from one patient to another.
-Additionally, there are some occasional situations when menopause symptoms may reappear many years after the symptoms have disappeared.
+Additionally, there are some occasional situations when menopause symptoms may reappear many years after they have disappeared.

 What are the three stages of menopause?